Ensono/amido.github.io/docs/workloads/azure/data/infrastructure_data_azure.md

 the workspace.
 If this is not possible, then a virtual machine will need to be set up within the transit subnet.
 Users will then need to RDP into the VM and access the workspace via that.

-Even without public IPs and with the data plane deployed into our VNETs, there is still the option to toggle access to the Workspace UI via public networks.
+Even without public IPs and with the data plane deployed into our VNet, there is still the option to toggle access to the Workspace UI via public networks.
 The default configuration disallows access to the Databricks workspace over the public internet in production environments, while leaving it open in development environments.
 This approach enhances the developer experience in case there is